 Where is Kitchitikipi?

-What is Kitch iti kipi?
+What is Kitchitikipi?

 Kitchitikipi is Michigan’s largest freshwater spring and is one of the most mesmerizing bodies of waters in the states.
-The turquoise waters are majestic and the surrounding scenery stunning.
+The turquoise waters are majestic and the surrounding scenery is stunning.
 With it’s tongue twisting name, there is surely some mystique behind the name.
-It is also referred to as “The Big Spring”
+Kitchitikipi is also referred to as “The Big Spring”

 “Kitch-iti-kipi was supposedly a young chieftain whose girlfriend got the best of him.
 He told her he loved her far above the other dark-haired maidens dancing near his birchbark wigwam.
 “Prove it,” she insisted.
 As a test of his devotion, she declared that he must set sail in his canoe on the pool deep in the conifer swamp.
 He was to catch her from his canoe as she leaped from an overhanging bough.
 His canoe tipped over as he was looking for her, while she was back at her village laughing with the other indian maidens about his silly quest.

 According to legend the Spring was named Kitch-iti-kipi in memory of the young chieftain who went to his death in the icy waters in an attempt to satisfy the vain caprice of his ladylove“

-When should I visit KitchitiKipi?
+When should I Visit Kitchitikipi?

 What can I do at Kitchitikipi?

 - Use the self operated raft that transports visitors into the center of the tranquil pond.
-This is a must so you can witness the large trout and underwater fissures releasing water into the pond below.
+This is an absolute must so you can witness the large trout and underwater fissures releasing water into the pond below.

-The cost of entry at Kitchitikipi is $9 for single day use and free for Michigan registered cars.
+- The cost of entry at Kitchitikipi is $9 for single day use and free for Michigan registered cars.
 Bathrooms are available and food vendors are present during warmers months.

-Where to go after Kitchitikipi?
+Where to go after Kitch iti kipi?

 The ideal route would be to stop in Munising and experience some lovely waterfalls before making your way to Marquette.
 If you need more ideas about routes, CONTACT ME HERE, or refer to some of my other guides below.

 Beyond Kitch iti Kipi

+If you’re heading to Marquette and want to book a photo tour with me, follow this link and we can make your memories last forever!
 Thanks for reading and hope to hear from you guys!
 If you have any recommendations about where to go or who too see, drop it in the comments!